 The research in the Thermal Engineering (TE) group is concerned with questions related to industrial applications of thermodynamics, fluid mechanics and heat and mass transport.
 Using a combined approach of theoretical analysis, numerical calculations and experimental investigations, the department aims to develop new or advanced knowledge for application in industrial design.
-Priority is given to the efficient use of energy and the minimization of environmental impact of our future energy systems.
+Priority is given to the efficient use of energy and the minimization of the environmental impact of our future energy systems.

 The TE research group is chaired by prof. dr. ir.
 Gerrit Brem.
 For an overview of the complete scientific staff, post docs, PhD, PdENG students and supporting staff click on the link below.